Omer Learning 2023

 First, sign up to receive the Omer Learning e-mails.
 You can do so by visiting our signup page.
 If you’ve received past Omer Learning e-mails, then there’s no need to sign up again.

-Next, take a few minutes to submit your ideas so we can share them during the counting of the Omer.
+Next, take a few minutes to submit one or more contributions so we can share them during the counting of the Omer.

 Frequently Asked Questions